python/devguide/developer-workflow/extension-modules.rst

 to improve performance when available (such modules are usually referred to as *accelerator modules*).
 In our example, we need to:

-- determine where the extension module is to be placed;
+- determine where to place the extension module;
 - determine which files to modify in order to compile the project;
-- determine which Makefile rules to invoke in the end.
+- determine which ``Makefile`` rules to invoke at the end.

 Usually, accelerator modules are added in the :cpy-file:`Modules` directory of the CPython project.
 If more than one file is needed for the extension